RickStrahl/GistIntegration-MarkdownMonster-Addin/Readme.md

 * Open Documents (markdown or otherwise) from Gist
 * Save Documents (markdown or otherwise) to Gist

-that takes the current Clipboard or Editor text selection and pastes it as a Gist on Github.
-The resulting Gist is then embedded - via `<script>` tag - into the current Markdown document replacing the current selection.

 > Make sure you edit the Addin Configuration (use the down arrow next to the Github Icon on the toolbar) to configure your Github User name and Authentication token.

 ### Usage for Paste Code as Gist
+This features takes the current Clipboard or Editor text selection and pastes it as a Gist on Github.
+A separate editor screen pops up that lets you optionally format the code before posting it to a Gist.
+You can post anonymous or account based Gists, and use public or private visibility.

+The resulting Gist is then embedded - via `<script>` tag - into the current Markdown document replacing the current selection.

-Paste Code as Gist UI:
+Here's the Paste Code as Gist form that tells the story:

 ![Paste Code as Gist Addin UI](screenshot.png)